rpc-ag/rpc-aggregator/README.md

 Prometheus exporter, Grafana dashboards, an uptime page, and a public page.
 These features will provide greater visibility into the health and performance of the RPC proxy and its providers, and promote transparency and accountability for blockchain world.

+## Developers
+rpc.ag provides free rpc endpoints for developers and for projects in super early stage.
+Please reach us at info@rpc.ag

+## Providers
+If you are a node provider and want to support developer community and want to be mentioned here, reach us info@rpc.ag

 ## Contributing